vaimo/composer-patches/README.md

 ### 3.6.0

 * Feature: Allow multiple patch files to be declared under same label (see: Version branching)
 * Feature: Allow certain patches for packages to be excluded (see: Environment variables)
+* Fix: Restored backwards compatibility with PHP versions that do not support new new array markup.

 ### 3.5.2

+* Fix: Make sure that path normalizer does not touch root-level patch declarations

 ### 3.5.1